juancv3d/Kepler_Exoplanet_Hunter/README.md

     koi_disposition: The disposition in the literature towards this exoplanet candidate.
 One of CANDIDATE, FALSE POSITIVE, NOT DISPOSITIONED or CONFIRMED.
     koi_pdisposition: The disposition Kepler data analysis has towards this exoplanet candidate.
 One of FALSE POSITIVE, NOT DISPOSITIONED, and CANDIDATE.
     koi_score: A value between 0 and 1 that indicates the confidence in the KOI disposition.
 For CANDIDATEs, a higher value indicates more confidence in its disposition, while for FALSE POSITIVEs, a higher value indicates less confidence in that disposition.

 # Acknowledgements

 This dataset was published as-is by NASA.
 You can access the original table [here](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=koi).
 More information on the columns is available from the same source [here](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html).
+Exoplanets plots [here](https://exoplanetarchive.ipac.caltech.edu/exoplanetplots/)